Reloading Python Modules

 time.sleep(1)

-The complete source code package is available on Bitbucket.
+The complete source code is on GitHub.
+The package distribution is available as reloader on the Python Package Index.